Composed by deko

 Totally confused, Sakura leaped into Syaoran’s arms, with a painful look.

 “I like monster films, but in the ancient times...”
-Yukito said in a amazed look.
+Yukito said in

 “But it looks like a human footprint,” Youko addingly spoke.